Meet the Maestro

 Maestro Robert Carter Austin

 Maestro Austin’s first professional appointment was as Artistic Director of the Chattanooga Opera in 1974.
 He added the post of Artistic Director of the Southern Regional Opera in Birmingham, Alabama in 1978.
-Shifting his focus to symphonic music in 1981, he became Music Director of the Cheyenne Symphony Orchestra in Wyoming, before coming to Texas in 1985 as Music Director of the East Texas Symphony Orchestra in Tyler.
-He has served as Music Director of the Garland Symphony Orchestra since 1988, of the Las Colinas Symphony Orchestra since 1991, and of Symphony Arlington since 2000.
+He became Music Director of the Cheyenne Symphony Orchestra in Wyoming in 1981, before coming to Texas as Music Director of the East Texas Symphony Orchestra in Tyler.
+He has served as Music Director of the Garland Symphony Orchestra since 1986, of the Las Colinas Symphony Orchestra since 1991, and of Symphony Arlington since 2000.

-Off the podium, Maestro Austin describes himself as an avid skier, a closet country music fan, and a notorious oenophile.
+Off the podium, Maestro Austin describes himself as a closet country music fan and an unrepentant oenophile.
 His wife, Dr. Kathryn Gamble, is the Director of Veterinary Medicine at Lincoln Park Zoo in Chicago, Illinois.